oleksandrmaslov/zmk-pointing-acceleration/README.md

 ### Configure Acceleration

 Add the acceleration configuration to your device overlay.
-This example provides a balanced acceleration curve:
+This configuration should go BEFORE your *input-listener* This example provides a balanced acceleration curve:

 ```devicetree
 &pointer_accel {